run-llama/llama_index/docs/how_to/composability.md

 index2.set_text("<summary2>")
 index3.set_text("<summary3>")
 ```
-If you do not specify summary text, and `generate_summaries=True`, then we can also autogenerate the summary
+If you do not specify summary text, and set `generate_summaries=True` during query-time (see below),
-text for you.
+then we can also autogenerate the summary text for you and store it.

 If specified, this summary text for each index will be used to refine the answer during query-time.